 Any Other Android Device with: Dual core ARMv7 processor 512 RAM, OS versions 4.4.2 and above and screen resolution of 480x800

 Q: How do I know if my equipment is capable of a video visit?

-A: Prior to your child’s video visit, you will receive an email asking you to sign in to your MyLVHN account.
-When you are signed in, click on your child’s photo.
-Then select the Appointments icon in your child’s proxy account then open the scheduled video visit appointment to run a test.
-You can test up to 15 minutes before your video visit appointment.
-Within 15 minutes of the video visit, it will not allow you to test your device – however, you will be able to begin your child’s visit.
+A: You can test video capability prior to your child's video visit.
+Log in to your MyLVHN account through the MyLVHN app and then select your child's photo.
+Press the Appointments button, and then select your child's pediatric video visit appointment time.
+At the bottom of the screen, press "Test Video."
+Within 15 minutes of your video visit, it will not allow you to test your device – however, you will be able to begin your visit.

 Q: What if I cannot connect for my child’s LVHN Pediatric Video Visit?

 A: If you have open applications other than MyLVHN, it may cause your device to run slowly.
 Be sure to close all other unnecessary apps before entering the video visit.